 The Company files United States federal income tax returns and income tax returns in the Commonwealth of Massachusetts, California, North Carolina and Utah, as well as foreign tax returns for its subsidiaries in Austria and Australia.
-The Company filed all foreign tax returns for its former French subsidiary EyeGate Pharma S.A.S., which was dissolved December 31, 2020.
+The Company filed all foreign tax returns for its former French subsidiary EyeGate Pharma S.A.S., which was dissolved December 31, 2021.
 The Company is not under examination by any jurisdiction for any tax year.

-The Company has recorded a valuation allowance against its United States deferred tax assets in each of the years ended December 31, 2021, and 2020 because the Company's management believes that it is more likely than not that these assets will not be realized.
-The valuation allowance increased (decreased) by approximately \$2.978 million and \$(0.958) million during the years ended December 31, 2021 and 2020, respectively, primarily as a result of the increase in net operating losses and credits, adjustments for accrual to cash basis items, and capitalized research and development expenses.
+The Company has recorded a valuation allowance against its United States and foreign deferred tax assets in each of the years ended December 31, 2022, and 2021 because the Company's management believes that it is more likely than not that these assets will not be realized.
+The valuation allowance increased by approximately \$1.3 million and \$3.0 million during the years ended December 31, 2022 and 2021, respectively, primarily as a result of the increase in net operating losses and credits, adjustments for accrual to cash basis items, and capitalized research and development expenses.

-As of December 31, 2021 and 2020, the Company had no unrecognized tax benefits or related interest and penalties accrued.
+As of December 31, 2022 and 2021, the Company had no unrecognized tax benefits or related interest and penalties accrued.
 The Company will recognize interest and penalties related to income taxes in income tax expense.
 The Company has not, as yet, conducted a study of R&D credit carryforwards, which are fully reserved for.
 This study may result in an adjustment to the Company's R&D credit carryforwards and related valuation allowance, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.